gmccreight/mdpg/README.md

 but I can get half and hour here and half an hour there.
 I want the code to facilitate making very quick changes and refactorings.

+## Actual Unit Tests

+I'm taking testing inspiration from Sandi Metz's book, POODR, and from the Destroy All Software screencast series.
+As part of that, I want my unit tests to be as isolated as possible.
+I'll check outbound command messages with mock expectations, and I'll stub out any outbound query messages.

 ## Fun!

 This can't be overstated.
 Nobody's paying me to work on this, so it had better